franciellevargas/OPCovidBR/Readme.md

 <h2 align="center"> OPCovidBR: A Corpus for Aspect-Based Sentiment Analysis on Coronavirus Pandemic in Portuguese</h2>
 <br>
-<p align="justify"> The OPCovidBR is a corpus of Twitter data on COVID-19 annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
-It is composed of 2.000 tweets extracted during the COVID-19 pandemic and annotated at aspect-level, as well as the binary document polarity (positive or negative). </p>
+<p align="justify">The OPCovidBR is a corpus of Twitter data about COVID-19, annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
+It consists of 2,000 tweets collected during the COVID-19 pandemic, annotated at the aspect level, along with the overall document polarity (positive or negative). </p>

 <div align="center">